idsweb/ids-azure-integrationlabs/README.md

 This sample shows a simple flow control with a for loop and a switch statement to take an action based on a property value [Lab-flowcontrol](https://github.com/idsweb/ids-azure-integrationlabs/blob/main/fundementals.logicapps/Lab-flowcontrol/Lab-flowcontrol.md).

 ### Lab-httptrigger
 This shows how to use a http trigger, set and receive headers and set different return types.
-[Lab-httptrigger](https://github.com/idsweb/ids-azure-integrationlabs/tree/main/fundementals.logicapps/Lab-httptrigger)
+[Lab-httptrigger](https://github.com/idsweb/ids-azure-integrationlabs/blob/main/fundementals.logicapps/Lab-httptrigger/Lab-httptrigger.md)

+### Lab-runafter
+This lab uses a simple compose action to create JSON and then parse the schema.
+The runafter property is used to show how to set a failure condition [Lab-runafter](https://github.com/idsweb/ids-azure-integrationlabs/blob/main/fundementals.logicapps/Lab-runafter/Lab-runafter.md).

+### Lab-WorkflowDefinitionSchema
+The readme in this folder steps through creating a Logic App in VS Code using JSON [Lab-WorkflowDefinitionSchema](https://github.com/idsweb/ids-azure-integrationlabs/blob/main/fundementals.logicapps/Lab-WorkflowDefinitionSchema/WorkingWithWorkflowDefinitions.md).